nunit/nunit3-vs-adapter/README.md

 # NUnit 3 VS Test Adapter #

-The NUnit 3 Test Adapter runs NUnit 3.x tests in Visual Studio 2012 and newer.
+The NUnit 3 Test Adapter runs NUnit 3.x and higher tests in Visual Studio 2012 and newer.